 Once you have thought about what you want to include in your EPA and who you would like to appoint, complete the enduring power of attorney form.
 When you have filled it in, you must sign your EPA in front of witnesses.
 Finally, arrange for your attorney to sign the ‘statement of acceptance of appointment’.
 Your attorney must also sign in front of witnesses.
 Your enduring power of attorney is not effective if your attorney has not signed the statement of acceptance of appointment.

-See the OPA website for the enduring power of attorney form, information about witnessing requirements and Take Control.
+See the OPA website for the enduring power of attorney form, information about witnessing requirements.

 Revoking your EPA